GuMiner/DPC-experiments/Readme.md

 **Queue build**
 1. `qsub -d . devcloud-build.sh`
-- If this is running into problems, locally run `devcloud-build.sh` or `make all`
+- If this is running into problems (for instance, if 'a.out' isn't generated), locally run `devcloud-build.sh` or `make all`
 2. `watch -n 1 qstat -n -1`
+- This will show the status of the build job, if running.

 ## Inspiration
 This application was inspired by the [The Great Cross Architecture Challenge](https://www.codeproject.com/Competitions/1098/The-Great-Cross-Architecture-Challenge).